Interstate 24: Moccasin Bend widening project

-I-24 SMART Corridor
+I-24 SMART Corridor and I-24 MOTION

-The 28 mi stretch of I-24 between I-440 (exit 53) in Nashville and US 231 (exit 81) in Murfreesboro is currently in the process of being developed into the "I-24 SMART Corridor" in an effort to address congestion and mobility issues.
+The 28 mi stretch of I-24 between I-440 (exit 53) in Nashville and US 231 (exit 81) in Murfreesboro was developed into the "I-24 SMART Corridor" in an effort to address congestion and mobility issues.
 In recent years, this stretch of I-24 has become the most congested highway corridor in the state, due to the rapid growth of the region.
 The project pairs this stretch with the adjacent paralleling stretch of US 41/US 70S (Murfreesboro Road) and all connecting roads in between.
 The first phase, which ran from October 2018 to December 2021, included the construction of emergency pull-offs, improvements to multiple entrance and exit ramps, the erection of additional roadside dynamic-message signs (DMSs), and upgrades to traffic signals along the corridor.
 The second phase, which began in March 2022, includes the erection of 67 overhead gantries with signs between mileposts 53 and 70 that will display recommended variable speed limits and variable lane control signs for each lane.
-The final phase will include the installation of ramp meters on certain onramps and the installation of additional closed-circuit television (CCTV) cameras and DMS boards and Americans with Disabilities Act of 1990 (ADA) improvements along connecting arterials.
+The final phase, which is a long-term priority, will include the installation of ramp meters on certain onramps and additional closed-circuit television (CCTV) cameras and DMS boards and Americans with Disabilities Act of 1990 (ADA) improvements along connecting arterials.

+In conjunction with the smart corridor project, TDOT initiated an experimental research project called the I-24 Mobility Technology Interstate Observation Network (I-24 MOTION) in 2022.
+It was funded by the FHWA's Congestion Mitigation and Air Quality (CMAQ) Improvement Program.
+The project installed over 300 4k resolution cameras along a 6 mi stretch between SR 254 and Waldron Road, mounted on 110 ft poles spaced every 500 to 600 ft apart.
+These cameras convert images into a digital model showing how every vehicle behaves with unparalleled detail, using artificial intelligence software developed at Vanderbilt University.
+Researchers use this data to study traffic flow patterns and propose new solutions to reduce traffic congestion.
+Information collected from I-24 MOTION was first used by the CIRCLES project, a multi-university and multi-agency collaboration between the U.S. Department of Energy and the Institute of Transportation Studies at the University of California, Berkeley.